Coexisting With Coyotes

 - Gestation for the female is 62-63 days.

-- In stable territories, the alpha pair may have litters of between two and 10 pups; the average litter size is five pups.
+- In an established home-range territory, the adult mated pair may have litters of between two and 10 pups; the average litter size is five pups.

 - Pups need their parents to teach them all of the appropriate survival skills and nurture them as they grow to become “coyote intelligent”.

-- Pups and their parents and relatives join in chorus to vocalize teaching the young effective communication techniques building family bonds.
+- Pups, their parents, and relatives join in chorus to vocalize teaching the young effective communication techniques building family bonds.

-- Alpha coyote and fox parents are protective and caring and will not tolerate threats to their young such as a domestic dog off leash.
+- Coyote and fox parents are protective and caring and will not tolerate threats to their young such as a domestic dog off-leash.

-- Spring is a busy time for all wildlife families.
+- Spring and summer to early fall are busy seasonal milestones for all wildlife families.

-- As pups become more independent, both parents may venture off to hunt leaving the pups behind at the den area or at safe and secure rendezvous sites.
+- As pups become more independent, both parents may venture off to hunt and forage leaving the pups behind at the den area or at safe and secure rendezvous sites.
 Parents will bring food items and toys back for the pups.
 Please reconsider removing pups from wild spaces as you may very well be tearing a family apart.
+Contact Coyote Watch Canada and/or your local rehabilitation expert for advice.

-For Niagara Falls, Ontario residents, adhere to important By-Laws for the City of Niagara Falls including the Coyote Anti Feeding By-Law and the licensing and regulating of dogs that are in place.
+For example, Niagara Falls, Ontario residents must adhere to important By-Laws for the City of Niagara Falls including the Anti Wildlife Feeding By-Law and the licensing and regulating of dogs that are in place.

 Helpful coexistence tips